vsoch/action-updater/docs/getting_started/user-guide.rst

    * - allow_fail
      - If running with ``pull_request`` false, the action serves as a detection tool, and will fail on errors.
 Set this to true to not fail.
      - false
      - false
-   * - branch
-     - If running with ``pull_request`` true, open the pull request to this branch
-     - main
-     - false

 From the above, you can tell that by default we will run on your ``.github/workflows`` provided